 H. pylori is associated with peptic ulcer disease, including duodenal and gastric ulcer disease.
 H. pylori is a major factor in the development of gastritis.
 H. pylori together with gastric acid are major factors in the development of peptic ulcer disease.
-H. pylori is a major factor in the development of atrophic gastritis which is associated with an increased risk of developing gastric cancer.
+H. pylori is a major factor in the development of associated with an increased risk of developing gastric cancer.